 Satoshi Nakamoto believed that this devaluation of fiat money could have disastrous effects, and so, with code, prevented any single party from being able to create more Bitcoin.

-The Bitcoin code is embedded with a hard supply limit of 21 million coins.
-New Bitcoin is created through mining as block rewards.
-Miners do the work of maintaining and securing the Bitcoin ledger and as a reward; the system sends them new Bitcoin.
+Embedded in the Bitcoin code is the hard cap of 21 million coins.
+New Bitcoin is released through mining as block rewards.
+Miners do the work of maintaining and securing the Bitcoin ledger and are rewarded with newly minted Bitcoin.

-However, about every four years, the mining reward is halved–hence “the Halving.”
-Each halving reduces the rate of new Bitcoin entering into the supply until no more new Bitcoins are created at all in the year 2140.
+However, about every four years, the reward for mining is halved, and each halving reduces the rate at which new Bitcoin enters the supply—a process that likely will last until 2140.